 Marketing pioneer, speaker and entrepreneur Seth Godin's blog is rarely out of Technorati's Top 20.

-Here, Seth talks to .net magazine's Oliver Lindberg about his latest book,
+Here, Seth talks to .net magazine's Oliver Lindberg about his latest book, Tribes, and the future of marketing.

 .net: You've got your own action figure.
 How did you become such a successful marketing guru?